wonderpl/dolly-web/docs/web_services/content.md

 }
 ```

-### Instance Channel Titles
+### Video Channels (Appears In)

-Returns a list of the channel titles other instances of the same video belong to
+Returns a list of the channel titles for other instances of the same video

 ```http
 GET /ws/vidoes/VIDEOID/channels/ HTTP/1.1